-Winter Ski Season Kicks Off Down Under with More Snow Needed
+Winter Ski Season Underway Down Under But More Snow Needed

-Many resorts in Australia opened last weekend but with limited terrain.
-This weekend it’s the turn of New Zealand to get the 2026 season underway.
-Hopefully.
-NEW
+Resorts in Australia opened last weekend but with limited terrain.
+This weekend resorts in New Zealand are due to get the 2026 season underway, but there is little snow.
+UPDATED

-In New Zealand resort were due to open this weekend but a lack of natural snow and warm temperatures have led to some delays
+In New Zealand resorts have been forced to delay their opening due to a lack of natural snow and warm temperatures.

-Mt Hutt was set to open this Friday, the 12th, followed by a full opening at Coronet Peak on Saturday, the 13th, alongside The Remarkables and Cardrona.
+Mt Hutt was set to open last Friday, June 12th, followed by a full opening at Coronet Peak on Saturday, the 13th, alongside The Remarkables and Cardrona.

-“We will be delaying our opening from this Friday 12th June to a later date as we await for winter to arrive,” said a statement from Mt Hutt.
+“We will be delaying our opening from this Friday 12th June to a later date as we await for winter to arrive,” said a statement from Mt Hutt ahead of the weekend.

 “We have some colder weather moving in from next week so we should see some natural snowfall and lower temperature to get out snow making cranking.”